antarctica/bas-style-kit-file-upload-endpoint/README.md

 ## Implementation

 This API is implemented as a minimal Python Flask application.
-No information is persisted by this API, however logs may be captured depending on how the API is deployed or for [Error tracking(#error-tracking).
+No information is persisted by this API, however logs may be captured depending on how the API is deployed or for [Error tracking](#error-tracking).

 ### Configuration

-Application configuration is set within `config.py`, with options defined within per-environment defaults or values set in configurations for each environment (determined using the `FLASK_ENV` environment variable).
+Application configuration is set within `config.py`.
+Options use global or per-environment defaults which can be overridden if needed using environment variables, or a `.env` file (Dot ENV) file.

+Options include values such as application secrets and feature flags, used to enable to disable features such as error logging.

-Values for most configuration options can be set using environment variables, or a `.env` file (dot ENV) file.
-A sample file (`.env.example`) describes how to set the options available and whether any are required.
+The application environment is set using the `FLASK_ENV` environment variable.
+A sample Dot ENV file, `.env.example`, describes how to set any required, or frequently changed options.
+See `config.py` for all available options.

 ### Error tracking